Thorium-Sim/thorium-nova/client/src/docs/Development/datacontext.md

 `DataContext`.
 This object represents data and methods associated with a specific client that is making the request and should be available any time there's data fetching happening.
-The DataContext is defined in "/server/src/utils/DataContext.ts/".
+The DataContext is defined in "/server/src/utils/DataContext.ts".

 ## `clientId`

 **Type**: `string`

-The ID of the client making the request or recieving the subscription response.
+The ID of the client making the request or receiving the subscription response.

 ## `database`